This article explores ways in which to support your immune system, and describes how essential oils can play a significant role.

 The Antimicrobial Qualities of Essential Oils

 Essential oils are (with varying degrees of strength depending on the presence and combination of chemicals in their mix) anti-viral, anti-bacterial, anti-fungal, anti-inflammatory, and mucolyptic.
-They can be applied to prevent and stave the spread of infection, and ease symptoms, such as pain, digestive upset and headaches, and treat skin conditions.
+They can be applied to prevent and stave the spread of infection, and ease symptoms, such as pain, digestive upset and headaches, cold and ‘flu-like’ symptoms, and to treat skin conditions.

 Essential oils are effective, even when applied in very small amounts, for psycho-emotional conditions (low mood, anxiety, brain fog, etc.), minor infections (coughs, colds, insect bites) and skin conditions (cuts, grazes, eczema, dry skin, etc.).
 It is advisable to seek medical advice before self-treating acute, potentially infectious conditions, such as influenza, or other viral conditions, or conditions of which you are unsure of.